Contact Us for Your Knoxville Home Inspection!

 Reasons to Hire a Knoxville Home Inspector

-This inspection report can also be valuable to a seller.
-If a seller has a home inspection preformed before they list the house, the seller will have a “heads up” on any defects in their home.
-They may elect to fix some or all of defects so they will not become an issue to the new buyer prior to closing.
-And most times the seller will get things repaired or replaced at a cost much lower than when the buyers look for repair credits before the closing.
+The inspection report can also be valuable to a seller.
+If a homeowner chooses to have an inspection performed before the house is listed, the seller will have a “heads up” on any flaws in the home.
+By electing to fix some or all of the defects, the homeowner effectively eliminates problems that otherwise will become an issue for the new buyer prior to closing.
+Most times, the seller will get things repaired or replaced at a cost much lower than when the buyer looks for repair credits before the closing.

-Knoxville Home inspections are just as important for real estate investors (who become sellers), who buy houses in “as-is” condition.
-Even though many investors can see most of the things that need repair, and know the house needs fixing, they tend to overlook some of the issues that need repair and don’t figure it into their cost estimate.
-Then they are faced with the repairs at closing.
-A favorable inspection report can give you the added comfort that you are not buying your next nightmare!
+Knoxville Home inspections are just as important for real estate investors who buy houses to sell in “as-is” condition.
+Even though many investors can see most of the problems that need repair, they tend to overlook some of the issues and often don’t calculate the additional cost in the estimate.
+A favorable inspection report can give added comfort that you are not buying your next nightmare!

-When ever the word “safety” or “hazard” comes up in a home inspection report, everyone’s antenna goes up!
-Having the report and repairing the necessary items before the buyers get their home inspection will drastically reduce the amount of items being found by the buyer’s home inspection.
+Whenever the word “safety” or “hazard” comes up in a home inspection report, everyone’s antenna goes up!
+Having the report and repairing the necessary items before the buyers get a home inspection will drastically reduce the amount of problems noted on the buyer’s home inspection report.